|

 finalized in March 1925 that would become the Pensacola class.

-cruisers built between the wars, they were built with the utmost
+cruisers built between the wars, the Pensacolas were built

 economy